pamdx/FM_imputation/README.md

 ### Setting filtering parameters and generating a chart of existing data

 The next step is to tell the tool which country, sector and period needs to be imputed.
 Specify those in the code block below, and then run it to generate a visualization of the existing official and estimated data.
-A "rainbow" bar chart will be displayed in the Plots panel of RStudio.

 ``` R
 # Main filtering